ekumenlabs/AndroidStreamingClient/README.md

 ##Other video publishers

-Be sure to point the video publisher to the device's IP where you are playing <br>
+Be sure to point your video *publisher* to the device's IP where you are playing <br>
 video.

 ###Disclamer